estebanaragonc/playwright-base-test/README.md

 3. Run `npm install` to install node modules
 4. That's it, now you can run tests with `npm run test` - it will run test in 3 browsers (chromium, firefox, webkit) in parallel.

-If you want to run it in headed mode, then change configuration to `headless: true` in `playwright.config.js`
+If you want to run it in headed mode, then change configuration to `headless: false` in `playwright.config.js` If you want to run it in headless mode, then change configuration to `headless: true` in `playwright.config.js`